MikeAxtell/ShortStack/README.md

 ```

 ## Example Run
 This example is a full run.
 It takes 3 raw (untrimmed) readfiles, identifies the adapters, trims the reads, indexes the genome, aligns the reads, discovers small RNA loci, and annotates high-confidence *MIRNA* loci.
-The examples uses 6 threads; this can be adjusted up or down depending on your system's configuration; more threads decrease execution time but the response is non-linear (diminishing returns with very high thread numbers).
+The example uses 6 threads; this can be adjusted up or down depending on your system's configuration; more threads decrease execution time but the response is non-linear (diminishing returns with very high thread numbers).
 The examples uses the test data described above.

 ```
 ShortStack --genomefile Arabidopsis_thalianaTAIR10.fa --readfile SRR3222443.fastq SRR3222444.fastq SRR3222445.fastq --autotrim --threads 6 --outdir ExampleShortStackRun --knownRNAs ath_known_RNAs.fasta